emaphp/eMapper/README.md

 <br/>
 #####One-To-Many and Many-To-One

 Suppose we need to design a pet shop database to store data from a list of clients and their respective pets.
 The first step after creating the database will be implementing the *Client* and *Pet* entity classes.
 The *Client* class has a one-to-many association to the *Pet* class provided through the **pets** property.
 The required attribute (**clientId**) is specified as a value of the *@Attr* annotation.
-This annotation references to the attribute in the *Pet* class that stores the client identifier.
+This annotation references the attribute in the *Pet* class that stores the client identifier.
 ```php
 namespace Acme;